santoshkumar964887/santoshkumar964887/README.md

 <br>

-## I am full stack developer and mobile application developer.
+## I am full stack and mobile application developer.

 - 🔭 After completing my master's in MCA from BHU in 2020.
 I felt that I have been fallen in love with javascript. dedicated and passionate to write clean and optimized code🤣
 - 🌱 Current Position As A Front End Engineer At Pickrr Technologies Delhi.